mkplayer-ios/releases/ios_tvos.md

 **Added:**
 - Support for playback of Live and VOD assets with Ads
     - Handled generically for all Ad tracking data.
 Validated with NBA Prod C assets
-- Live book mark ( in the live window)
+- Support for tuning to a live event/channel at given start offset (in the live window)
 - Fixed XCode 12.4 compatibility issue
 - Exposed all the call backs in AVPictureInPictureControllerDelegate